CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 *PR Reviews*
 No nit-picking around.
 Only significant findings in a PR should be detailed: Items like deceptive naming, bugs in the code, very unreadable code, very unmanageable code, and missing requirements.
 Avoid trying to build quality into the PR after-the-fact.
+No trivial variable renames, etc.

 *Definition of Done or Acceptance*
 Once the ticket is deemed "complete" by the developer, it passes into QA where they do testing, find any bugs, and then a decision is made on whether